mistricky/Demos/README.md

-# uploadFile
+# Demos
-Upload files with preview
+record some demos.